Satanta: Warren Wagon Train Raid

 The wagon train had attempted to fight the war party by shifting into a ring formation, and all the mules were put into the center of the ring.
-Despite this, the warriors captured all of the supplies in the train, killing and mutilating seven of the wagoneer's bodies.
+Despite this, the warriors captured all of the supplies in the train, killing and mutilating seven of the wagoner's bodies.
 Five men however, managed to escape.
 As soon as Col. Ranald S. Mackenzie learned of the incident, he informed Sherman.
 Sherman and Mackenzie searched for the warriors responsible for the raid.

 Satanta foolishly bragged of his, Satank (Sitting Bear), and Ado-ete (Big Tree)'s involvement of the raid, and, in spite of Guipago's intervention (the head chief came in well equipped with loaded rifles and revolvers, fit to fight for his friend's liberty, but had to surrender in front of the massive presence of military troops) Sherman personally arrested him.